parshadk/hackhazard_hackathon/readme.md

 # 💰 EduFinance

-**EduFinance** is a gamified financial literacy platform built to help students learn, engage, and grow in personal finance through interactive content, real-time insights, and AI-driven experiences.
+**EduFinance** is a gamified financial literacy platform built to help people to learn, engage, and grow in personal finance through interactive content, real-time insights, and AI-driven experiences.
 This project was built for a hackathon and focuses on intuitive learning and accessibility using cutting-edge tools like **Groq AI** and **Fluvio**.

 ---